everything you need to know about construction loans

 - Banking information, profit, and loss statement

 construction loan calculator

 Just like with conventional mortgages, you can find numerous construction loan calculators online.
 From simple to complex, there are many options out there for you to work with.
 Or you can reach out to your construction mortgage lender, who will help you calculate the conversion of the loan from construction to a traditional mortgage and will provide you with the monthly principal and interest payments on that portion of the loan as well.
 To get a final number, you'll need to know the following information:

 - Approximate appraised home value of the completed home

 construction loan closing costs

 Just like with purchasing an existing home, many new home buyers are surprised by the closing costs.
-Closing costs for new construction includes fees for items like origination fees, home inspection fees, home appraisal fees, title search fees, attorney fees, property insurance fees, points, credit agency fees, escrow fees and recording fees.
-Costs for these fees at closing will vary, but can be estimated at 2-5% of the total cost.
+Closing costs for new construction include fees for items like origination fees, home inspection fees, home appraisal fees, title search fees, attorney fees, property insurance fees, points, credit agency fees, escrow fees, and recording fees.
+Costs for these fees at closing will vary but can be estimated at 2-5% of the total cost.

 do you have a plot of land?